Shooting Fireworks with an iPhone (Updated)

 Go easy on the digital zoom

 Resist the temptation to use it at all.
 If you have to, don’t use it very much — not more than 2x.
 The more you zoom, the more your iPhone camera is susceptible to movement and the greater the chance your images will show blur.
-Get as close as you can and then crop your images down.
+It’s much better to get as close as you can and then crop your images down.

 Take a lot of pictures